latenitelive/meson-docs/src/msn-to-goerlieth.md

-# MSN to GoerliETH 🐢
+# MSN to Goerli ETH 🐢

 >MSN (Meson Token) is now live on the GoerliETH Testnet, marking the beginning of a new round of testing for the MSN protocol.
 Join us in exploring and testing the latest features as we continue to enhance and refine the MSN experience.